aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/field/is_locked/_index.md

 ﻿---
+title: Field.is_locked property
+linktitle: is_locked property
-title: is_locked property
+articleTitle: is_locked property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether the field is locked (should not recalculate its result)."
+description: "Field.is_locked property.
+Gets or sets whether the field is locked (should not recalculate its result)."
 type: docs
 weight: 50
 url: /python-net/aspose.words.fields/field/is_locked/